-Sigmund Freud (1856-1939), a Viennese physician, is credited as the father of the psychoanalytic perspective.
-Freud believed that much of our behavior is driven by unconscious impulses that are outside of our awareness.
-He described development as the progression through a series of psychosexual stages, periods in which unconscious drives are focused on different parts of the body, making stimulation to those parts a source of pleasure.
-Freud explained that the task for parents is to strike a balance between overgratifying and undergratifying a child's desires at each stage to help the child develop a healthy personality with the capacity for mature relationships throughout life.
+Sigmund Freud (1856-1939), a Viennese physician, is credited as the father of psychoanalytic theory.
+Freud believed that much of our behavior is driven by unconscious impulses outside of our awareness.
+He described development as the progression through a series of psychosexual stages, periods in which unconscious drives are focused on different parts of the body, making stimulation to those parts a source of pleasure (Table 1.2).
+Freud explained that the task for parents is to strike a balance between over-gratifying and under-gratifying a child's desires at each stage to help the child develop a healthy personality with the capacity for mature relationships throughout life.
 Notably, Freud did not study children; his theory grew from his work with female psychotherapy patients (Crain, 2016).